Luos-io/Documentation/_includes/var.md

 {% assign act_desc = "Actuation modules are able to act on the physical world." %}
 {% assign sen_desc = "Sensor modules are able to measure physical world environment." %}
-{% assign com_desc = "Communication modules (also called gates) are able to share your system’s inputs, outputs and configurations outside of your robot, using a JSON API. <br />You can use these modules to control or program your entire robot with any other device (computer, phone, another robot, etc.)" %}
+{% assign com_desc = "Communication modules (also called gates) are able to share your system’s inputs, outputs and configurations outside of your robot, using a JSON API." %}
 {% assign cog_desc = "Cognition are modules dedicated to execute your code or host your AI." %}
 {% assign int_desc = "These modules are built to interact with the user of the machine." %}
 {% assign pow_desc = "Power modules are able to share their input power source into the Robus wire to feed other modules." %}